manouslinard/python-webscraper/README.md

+## Repository Description:
+This is a repo with selenium and beautiful soup that webscrapes the characters and the books they appear in from the [witcher wiki fandom page](https://witcher.fandom.com/wiki/Witcher_Wiki).
+To test out the selenium, go to the selenium-scraper folder, else to test beautiful soup go to beautiful-soup-scraper folder.
+Then follow the rest of README as shown below:

+---
 ## Prerequisites:
 It is recommended to use a venv in python.
-To do so, run the following:
+To do so, run the following in the root project folder (python-webscraper):
 ```
 python3 -m venv ./
 ```